The City encourages residents to use these resources to help make it through the extreme temperatures of summer in St. Louis.

 The Department of Health urges residents to consider the safety of pets during hot weather.
 Pets should not be exposed to hot temperatures for extended periods of time.

-If kept outdoors, animals are required to have access to adequate shelter, food, and water.
+If kept outdoors, animals are required to have access to adequate shelter, food, and clean water.
 Pet owners who fail to provide proper shelter and care for companion animals in extreme temperatures may be charged with cruelty to animals and prosecuted.

 If an animal appears to be in distress or is unresponsive, please contact Animal Control immediately at 314-657-1500.
 If calling after hours or on weekends, please call 314-231-1212.